liaohaojiang/country_happiness_medal/README.md

 - Corruption and Medal Success: The correlation between perceived corruption and total medals is 0.21.
 Countries with lower corruption tend to perform slightly better in the Olympics, but the effect is not particularly strong.

+The next chart below is the Total Medals vs Ladder Score (Happiness) chart with select highlighted countries: United States, China, Australia, Norway, and Japan.

+These countries show some interesting trends in both happiness scores and Olympic success.

+Expanded Insights: United States:

+High medal count and relatively high happiness score.
+Reflects the balance between economic prosperity, sports infrastructure, and societal well-being contributing to Olympic success.
+China:

+Strong Olympic performance, but the happiness score is lower than the United States.
+This demonstrates that high medal counts are not always tied to societal happiness but can be the result of targeted sports programs and government investment.
+Australia:

+High happiness score and a substantial number of medals.
+A good example of how countries with high levels of happiness can also perform well at the Olympics, likely due to strong social systems and investments in sports.
+Norway:

+Small population but high medal count relative to size, combined with one of the highest happiness scores.
+Indicates that smaller, happier nations with strong health and sports programs can perform disproportionately well in international sports.
+Japan:

+A moderate number of medals and relatively high happiness, though not at the level of the U.S. or China in terms of total medals.
+Suggests that happiness is a factor, but not the primary one in driving sports success.
+These insights show that while there is a positive relationship between happiness and Olympic success, it is not the sole determining factor, with economic and structural investments playing a significant role.

 This project will continue to evolve over time, with new findings and updates shared periodically.